Example 1: What is the missing letter in the series?

 Step 4.
 Check if W and X are mirror images of each other.
 Yes.
 So we cracked the rule.
 Each tile in the figure is a mirror image of its adjoining tile.

 Step 5.
-Look for an option which is a mirror image of Y. It is option (A).
+Look for an option that is a mirror image of Y. It is option (A).

 Question 1: Find the missing number.